kuckuk3/badcodeexample/ANTI_PATTERNS.md

    - Add examples for complex logic

 ## Compilation Status
-✓ All files compile (with intentional warnings for unused variables)
+✓ All files compile successfully (with expected unused variable warnings for `ocount`)